Why Travelers Should Use Global English

 In those types of situations, misunderstandings can have dire consequences.

 I’ve only grown accustomed to using global English through having married a nonnative English speaker and living in a part of the world where English is not the official language.
 While I can speak French, often people around me cannot, which defaults us to English with nonnative speakers.
-I find I quite often need to translate.
-And even with my husband, who speaks fluent English, I find I often relax into speaking too quickly, too colloquially or too idiomatically, or too lazily in terms of enunciation for him to understand me clearly.
+I find I quite often need to translate native-speaker English to nonnative-speaker English (and vice versa, sure).
+Even with my husband, who speaks fluent English, I find I often relax into speaking too quickly, too colloquially or too idiomatically, or too lazily in terms of enunciation for him to understand me clearly.

 Global English in Practice